-AI receptionist pricing ranges from $39 to $500 per month for small to mid-sized businesses, with enterprise solutions starting at $800 or more.
-But the advertised AI receptionist cost rarely tells the full story—setup fees, integration charges, and overage penalties can inflate your final bill by 30–60%.
+AI receptionist pricing ranges from $39 to $500/month for small to mid-sized businesses, with enterprise solutions starting at $800 or more — a wide range driven by factors most pricing pages never explain.

 Unlike traditional answering service cost structures that charge per call or per agent, AI receptionists offer more flexible pricing that scales with your actual needs.